etwk/blog/content/lists/books.md

 - [ ] 房思琪的初戀樂園 #must
 - [ ] She Said: Breaking the Sexual Harassment Story That Helped Ignite a Movement #sociology #journalism #must
 - [x] The T Guide: Our Trans Experiences and a Celebration of Gender Expression—Man, Woman, Nonbinary, and Beyond #transgender
+- [ ] The Erotic Mind: Unlocking the Inner Sources of Passion and Fulfillment (Jack Morin) #psychology #self-help #must

+### Sex
+- [ ] Beyond Satisfied: A Sex Hacker's Guide to Endless Orgasms, Mind-Blowing Connection, and Lasting Confidence
+- [ ] Learn to Orgasm in 4 Acts (Betty Dodson)
+- Ian Kerner
+	- [ ] She Comes First: The Thinking Man's Guide to Pleasuring a Woman #oral-sex #must
+	- [ ] So Tell Me About the Last Time You Had Sex: Laying Bare and Learning to Repair Our Love Lives
+	- [ ] Passionista: The Empowered Woman's Guide to Pleasuring a Man

 ## Sociology
 - [ ] The True Believer: Thoughts on the Nature of Mass Movements